By Scott Berkun

 - Understanding who you’re making the thing for.

-- Orchestrating the interplay of skills, egos and constraints over the course of the time required to make the thing.
+- Orchestrating the skills, egos and constraints over the course of the time required to make the thing.

-Individually these challenges are significant, but combined they create a wall of suck so high that few people can see the top, much less throw anything over to the other side.
+Individually these challenges are significant, but combined they create a wall of suck high enough few people can see the top, much less the way to the other side.

 Whenever you hear someone say “This sucks” they are doing several things simultaneously: expressing frustration, experiencing shock, using criticism to mask feelings of helplessness in a cruel universe, and, most importantly, communicating the gap between their expectations and reality.
 It’s rare to hear people complain about things they don’t care about.